ProjectPythia/projectpythia.github.io/content/pages/contributing.md

 For further information see the [GitHub docs on forking a repo](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo).

-Remember: at this point you should have a local copy of the repository in your current working directory.
-You can safely make changes to any of the contents.
-Once you are ready to contribute your changes back to the Pythia repository you will need to submit a Pull Request (PR), described later.
+> Remember: at this point you should have a local copy of the repository
+> in your current working directory.
+You can safely make changes to
+> any of the contents.
+Once you are ready to contribute your changes
+> back to the Pythia repository you will need to submit a Pull Request
+> (PR), described later.

 ### Make your local changes

-At this point you should be able to make your desired changes to the local copies of your files.
-Consult the repo-specific contributor’s guide for information specific to the repo you are working on.
+At this point you should be able to make your desired changes to the local copies of your files. **Always consult the repo-specific contributor’s guide for information specific to the repo you are working on.**

 ### Submit a Pull Request (PR)

-Once you have completed making changes to your local copy of a Pythia repository and are ready to have your changes merged with a Pythia repository on GitHub, you need to essentially perform the reverse processed used to acquire a copy of the Pythia repo, and submit a PR asking the Pythia maintainers to consider your merge request.
+Once you have completed making changes to your local copy of a Pythia repository and are ready to have your changes merged with a Pythia repository on GitHub, you need to essentially perform the reverse process used to acquire a copy of the Pythia repo, and submit a PR asking the Pythia maintainers to consider your merge request.
 The merge will occur between your personal GitHub repository and the Pythia GitHub repository, so you first need to merge any